hemio-ev/carnivora/docs/schemas/ssl.rst

             )
      )

-     UPDATE ssl.active AS a SET currently=subsequently, subsequently=NULL
+     UPDATE ssl.active AS a SET scheduled=renew, renew=NULL
      FROM cert_needs_switch AS n
      WHERE n.demand_id = a.demand_id AND n.machine_name = a.machine_name;